 Wine Spectator recently released an issue featuring wines from Israel on the cover, and in that issue, they awarded Tzora Vineyards with the highest scoring wine, the 2013 Misty Hills, as well as the highest scoring white wine, the 2014 Judean Hills Blanc.
 About the winery, Kim Marcus said, “Tzora’s impressive [wines] are a seeming paradox in a land dominated by the deserts that surround it, from the Negev in the south to the Judean to the east.
 But in higher elevations, the air cools, and pockets of exemplary quality can thrive if carefully nurtured.
 The higher altitudes favored by top producers such as Tzora help slow maturation, as do cooling breezes from the Mediterranean, offsetting the strong summer sun at this latitude.”

-Judean Hills 2014 represents the local terroir of Tzora’s vineyards in Judean Hills.
-This wine is made from selected plots of Cabernet Sauvignon (60%), Syrah (20%), Petit Verdot (10%), and Merlot (10%) grown on old terraces with top-soil of limestone rich in minerals.
-Aged for 12 months in French oak barrels, this wine has wonderful texture and complex aromatic profile of black fruit and hint of earthiness.
-The finish is fine and fairly long.
-Judean Hills 2014 is ready to drink now and will keep improving in the bottle in the next five years.
+Judean Hills represents the local Terroir of Tzora’s Vineyards in Judean Hills.
+This wine is made from selected plots of 40% Cabernet Sauvignon, 40% Syrah, & 20% Petit Verdot, grown on old terraces with top-soil of limestone rich in minerals.
+The grape must underwent a short period of pre-fermentation cold maceration in order to enhance fruit flavor.
+Aged for 12 months in French oak barrels, this wine has enhanced dark fruit flavor and hints of minerality and a fairly long finish.

-The grapes of Shoresh 2014 are sourced from small blocks of rocky soil from the estate-grown Shoresh Vineyard.
+The grapes of Tzora’s Shoresh Red are sourced from small blocks of rocky soil from the estate-grown Shoresh Vineyard.
 On this shallow and poor soil the vines strive for nutrition, which results in concentrated grapes with an array of flavors.
-This is a rich blend of Cabernet Sauvignon (53%), Syrah (43%), and Petit Verdot (4%) showing flavors of dark fruit and spices.
+This is a rich blend of Cabernet Sauvignon (41%), Syrah (45%), and Petit Verdot (14%) showing flavors of dark fruit and spices.
 The wine shows beautiful and harmonious texture.
-Shoresh 2014 was bottled after an aging period of 16 months in French oak barriques.
+Shoresh was bottled after an aging period of 16 months in French oak barriques.
 The wine could be enjoyed now and will continue to improve in the bottle for many years to come.